ALA Recommended Viewing

 - Heather Weltin, head of access services at the University of Wisconsin-Madison, talks about gaining hands-on library management and budgeting experience in ILL at http://www.youtube.com/watch?v=zJUc5LX4Mpk.

 - Vossler and Watts receive 2012 ACRL IS Innovation Award -- Joshua Vossler, information literacy and reference librarian at Coastal Carolina University, and John Watts, instruction and liaison services librarian at Webster University, have been selected to receive the 2012 Association of College and Research Libraries (ACRL) Instruction Section (IS) Innovation Award for their work on a series of five videos, which were created in cooperation with Coastal Carolina University's First Year Experience Program and were designed to introduce first-year students to fundamental information literacy concepts.
 View all of the Kimbel Library Instructional Videos of Coastal Carolina University.

 - ACRL Video Contest!
-Tell us Your ACRL Story - The Association of College & Research Libraries (ACRL) is looking for videos about what ACRL means to you.
-The deadline for submission is February 28, 2013 (11:59 p.m.
-Central).
+Tell us Your ACRL Story (for 2013) - The Association of College & Research Libraries (ACRL) last held a video contest in 2013.
+Contact ACRL for further details.

 Video Promotional Materials from ALA, available from the ALA Online Store

 PLEASE NOTE: The 2002 Loss & Recovery: Librarians Bear Witness to September 11, 2001 is sold and distributed by the Library Video Network.

 American Libraries magazine - ALA Pinterest board includes: